weaviate/weaviate-io/developers/weaviate/current/getting-started/import.md

 <!-- As you've seen in the [basics getting started guide](./basics.html#data-objects-in-weaviate), Weaviate data objects are class-property-based JSON objects. -->

 For the purpose of this tutorial, we've prepared a **data.json** file, which contains a few Authors and Publications.
-Download it from <!-- TODO: Add a link here --> [here](), and add it to your project.
+Download it from [here](https://raw.githubusercontent.com/semi-technologies/weaviate-io/getting-started/downloads/data.json){:target="_blank"}, and add it to your project.

 Now, to import the data we need to follow these steps:
 0. Connect to your Weaviate instance